• Skip to primary navigation

 • Stir in white chocolate chips.

-• Spread the batter evenly into pan then sprinkle with orange sugar.
+• Spread the batter evenly into the prepared baking pan then sprinkle with orange sugar (if using).
 With fingertips, press the sugar gently to make sure it sticks to the batter.

-• Bake for 20-30 minutes until golden brown and toothpick inserted in center comes out clean.
+• Bake for 25-30 minutes until golden brown and a toothpick inserted in the center comes out clean.

-• Cool completely in pan on wire rack.
+• Cool completely in the pan on a wire rack.

-• When cool, remove from pan by lifting the overhanging foil.
+• When cool, remove the bars from the pan by lifting the overhanging foil.

 • Cut into bars.

-• If icing, mix together orange juice and confectioners sugar until smooth.
-Adjust consistency if necessary by adding more sugar or juice.
-Drizzle over bars.
-Allow icing to dry completely before wrapping or storing.
+• In a small bowl mix together the orange juice and confectioners sugar until smooth.
+Adjust the consistency, if necessary, by adding more sugar or juice.
+Drizzle over the bars.
+Allow the icing to dry completely before wrapping or storing.

-• Store at room temperature in an airtight container or ziplock bag for 2** weeks.
-For longer storage, I recommend not cutting into individual bars, but wrapping the entire square.
+• Store at room temperature in an airtight container or freezer weight ziplock bag for up to 10 days.
+For longer storage, wrap the entire square without cutting into bars to retain moisture and freshness longer.

 Notes